DIY Outdoor Game: Three Hole Washers Game

 9. Adding the rope is optional, but does help keep the throwing distance consistent and saves time in setting up the game.
 You’ll need 2 eye bolts and the rope.
-They attach at the bottom of the board (the side where the hole was drilled at 14″).
+The eye bolts attach to the bottom of the board (the short end 2×4).
 Drill a pilot hole into the center of the 2×4 frame and thread in the eye bolt.

 10. Set the the boards 10′ apart, with the eye bolts facing each other.
 Tie the rope to the eye bolts of both boards.

 11. Optional step – Finish the surface by sanding down the edges to remove splinters and rough spots.
 You can also paint or stain your boxes to customize to your liking.
 Another option is to cover in indoor/outdoor carpet, this helps to reduce the washer bounce when tossed.

 - Place your boards 10 feet apart on level ground.

 - Each individual or team throws 4 washers (one at a time), and whoever scores the 21 points first wins the game.

 Playing with one person teams: